canonical/jaas-documentation/explanation/jaas_overview.rst

 Basically, JIMM implements a number of Juju facades and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
-This enables other tools like Juju Dashboard or Juju CLI that expect a Juju Controller to communicate with, to seamlessly work with JIMM.
+This enables other tools, like the Juju Dashboard or Juju CLI, that communicate with a Juju Controller to work seamlessly with JIMM.

 For authentication of users or service accounts, JAAS requires an *OIDC Provider* (Hydra) that handles the standard OAuth flows including browser flow, device flow,